-Hey guys, it’s Yuto here from @sudachi.recipes and today I'm going to show you how to make a basic awase dashi stock using dried shiitake mushrooms and dried kelp kombu.
-This will add authentic flavour to your Japanese cooking and is suitable for vegans and vegetarians!
+This simple awase dashi stock made with dried shiitake mushrooms and dried kelp kombu will add umami and authentic flavour to your Japanese cooking and is suitable for vegans and vegetarians!

 Disclaimer: This post contains Amazon affiliate links.
 Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.